ClickCease How to outrank competition on Google? [27 quick and easy tips]

 13 Link Important Pages & Articles Internally

-Simply listing all of your pages and classifying them by topic opens up many opportunities where you can contextually point one page to the other.
+Simply listing all of your pages and classifying them by topic opens up opportunities where you can contextually point one page to the other.
+Use descriptive anchor text rather than “click here” to give Google additional context about the target page.

 14. Increase your overall website authority